C++98 Function Interfaces: Overloading and Default Parameters

 print(3.14f); // 调用 print(float)

-A different number of parameters can also form an overload:
+A difference in the number of parameters also constitutes overloading:

 void init_uart(int baudrate) {